ym2151-log-editor

 Timestamp Mode

 Displays the absolute time from the start.
-This is the internal format used when saving the file.
+This is the internal format used when saving files.

 Example: